fahlisaputra/fahlisaputra/README.md

 I'm Muhammad Fahli Saputra!
 I'm a fullstack software engineer, creating technology to elevate people and building community.
 I enjoy working with Java, PHP Native, Laravel, Javascript, HTML, CSS and .NET.
 In 2020, I got a silver medal in the Lomba Kompetensi Siswa Nasional SMK (LKS SMK) on IT Software Solution for Business.

-Currently learning something new on Tailwind CSS and React.js!
+Currently learning something new on React.js!

 <p> Now Playing:</p>